Overview

 Monitoring Processing Status

-Monitor the progress of document processing in the Sources dashboard:- Uploading - Documents currently being uploaded
+Monitor the progress of document processing in the Sources dashboard:- Waiting - Documents queued for processing

-- New - Documents ready for use in RAG pipelines
+- Processed - Documents successfully parsed and ready for use

 - Failed - Documents that encountered errors during processing